cuckooookcuc/test/readme.txt

 Git is a version control system.
 Git is free software
 git have a  cache
-if ihet you,i will hege luan
+if ihet you,i will
+i have abig superse